yandexdataschool/tinyverse/README.md

 ## Why should i care?

-Miniverse is a reinforcement learning platform for gym/universe/custom environments that lets you utilize any resources you have to train reinforcement learning algorithm.
+tinyverse is a reinforcement learning platform for gym/universe/custom environments that lets you utilize any resources you have to train reinforcement learning algorithm.

 ### Key features
 * __Simple:__ the core is currently under 400 lines including code (~50%), comments(~40%) and spaces (~10%).
-* __Supple:__ miniverse assumes almost nothing of your agent and environment.
+* __Supple:__ tinyverse assumes almost nothing of your agent and environment.
 The environment may not be interruptable.
 Agent may have any algorithm/structure.
 Agent _[will soon]_(https://github.com/yandexdataschool/tinyverse/issues/14) support any framework from numpy to pure tensorflow/theano to keras/lasagne+agentnet.
 * __Scalable:__ You can train and play 10 parallel games on your GPU desktop/server, 20 more sessions on your Macbook and another 5 on your friend's laptop when he doesn't look.
 (And 1000 more games and 10 trainers in the cloud ofc).

 The core idea is to have two types of processes: